dev-web-cy-pobito/TP1-Devweb/README.md

 Webserver is to be mounted in the `pages` folder.
 Due to lack of SMTP servers, the contact form does check user input but sends it back to the user so he can send it himself instead.

-Passwords must contain one capital.
+Passwords must contain one capital (ex.
+Paris, London...).

+# Not associated with Disney

 > all Puffle Data & images are provided by the Club Penguin Fandom Wiki.
 Credit due to the original authors
 > https://clubpenguin.fandom.com/wiki/Puffle